andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - Train mission: entering the codes.
   - Trabia Garden: typing on the PC.
   - Dream #5: Dr. Odine Laboratory: Laguna uses the panel to attempt to free Ellone.
+  - Ragnarok:
+    - Squall types in the coordinates.
+    - Squall turns off the artificial gravity system (same sound, but it's cut immediately).
+- `2197 (loop) generic_rope`:
+  - Train mission: rope absail + climb.
+  - FH kid: fishing rod: throwing the hook.
+  - Dream #5: moomba climbs back up via the safety cable.
+  - Deep Sea Research Center: Deep Sea Deposit: Excavation Center: the cable starts moving.
 - `2200 (loop) common_elevator_A2 [used duplicate of 69]`:
   - Balamb Garden: only used the first time that the Garden moves, when one character of your party goes down the bridge alone.
 From then on, `69` is used.
   - Shumi Village: elevator.
-- `2206 common_tension`:
+- `2206 (loop) common_tension`:
   - TV Station: Edea talks to Seifer.
   - Dream #2: player must decide between the blue and the red switch.
-  - Irvine is about to take the shot.
+  - Deling mission: Irvine is about to take the shot.
+  - Deep Sea Research Center: when Ultima Weapon is about to appear.
 - `2210 common_jump_B`:
   - Balamb Garden: Zell excited for having passed the exam.
   - Timber mission: party jumping on top of trains.